-- 81. It is hoped that the majority of Welsh students who study in Scotland or Northern Ireland receive a DSA needs assessment in their home area before they start their courses.
-This should be carried out by a DSA-QAG registered or accredited assessment centre. - 82.
-However, there will be some occasions when students who are domiciled in Wales but study in England, Scotland and Northern Ireland require a needs assessment during term time.
-In these circumstances, it would seem sensible to recommend that LAs/SFW accept needs assessments carried out by centres used by the Department for Business, Innovation and Skills, Students Awards Agency for Scotland (SAAS) and the Department for Employment and Learning (Northern Ireland). - 83.
-SAAS operate a 'Toolkit of Quality Indicators for Needs Assessments' under which institutions and centres become validated as assessors recognised by SAAS.
-A list of institutions and centres validated by SAAS to undertake DSA needs assessments can be found on the SAAS website: www.saas.gov.uk (click on 'disabled students', and then 'needs assessment').
+73. It is hoped that the majority of Welsh students who study in Scotland or Northern Ireland receive a DSAs needs assessment in their home area before they start their courses.
+This should be carried out by a DSA-QAG registered or accredited assessment centre.
+However, there will be occasions when students who are domiciled in Wales, but study in England, Scotland or Northern Ireland require a needs assessment during term time.
+In these circumstances, SFW will accept a study needs assessment report carried out by centres used by the Department for Business, Innovation and Skills (BIS), Students Awards Agency for Scotland (SAAS) and the Department for Employment and Learning (Northern Ireland).

+74. SAAS operates a 'Toolkit of Quality Indicators for Needs Assessments', under which providers and centres become validated as assessors recognised by SAAS.
+A list of providers and centres validated by SAAS to undertake DSAs needs assessments will be available on the SAAS website: www.saas.gov.uk/how_to_apply/dsa contact the disability services at their chosen university at the same time as completing their DSAs application form.